50 Canadian Citizenship Test Questions You Need to Know in 2026

 โ

-Represents the Monarch in Canada, gives Royal Assent to laws passed by Parliament
+Represents the Monarch in Canada and gives Royal Assent to laws passed by Parliament.

 Q4: How many senators are in the Canadian Senate?